openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

-# RadioThermostat Binding
+# Radio Thermostat Binding

-This binding connects RadioThermostat/3M Filtrete models CT30, CT50/3M50, CT80, etc. with built-in Wi-Fi module to openHAB.
+This binding connects Radio Thermostat/3M Filtrete models CT30, CT50/3M50, CT80, etc. with built-in Wi-Fi module to openHAB.
 Thermostats using a Z-Wave module are not supported but can be used via the openHAB ZWave binding.

 The binding retrieves and periodically updates all basic system information from the thermostat.